Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 The personal financial specialist professional designation is offered and recognized by The American Institute of Certified Public Accountants (AICPA).

-To qualify for the PFS designation, advisors must hold a valid COA license and be a current member of the AICPA.
+To qualify for the PFS designation, advisors must hold a valid CPA license and be a current member of the AICPA.
 You must have earned a minimum of 75 hours of continuing professional development and completed 3,000 hours of business or teaching experience within the five years prior to applying for the PFS designation.

 You must also pass the PFS Exam unless you have passed the CFP or Chartered Financial Consultant (ChFC) exam — in which case, AICPA considers you to have met the exam requirement.